jacopotagliabue/jacopotagliabue.github.io/index.md

 * [FashionCLIP](https://huggingface.co/patrickjohncyh/fashion-clip) is a fashion-aware model based on CLIP.
 As the first ever industry-aware CLIP model, FashionCLIP spawned an [open source repo](https://github.com/patrickjohncyh/fashion-clip), two papers ([Nat.
 Sci.
 Rep.](https://www.nature.com/articles/s41598-022-23052-9) and [ACL](https://aclanthology.org/2022.ecnlp-1.22/)), and a popular [HuggingFace release](https://huggingface.co/patrickjohncyh/fashion-clip), with more than 10 million downloads in the first few months.
 * "[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)" is an introduction to modern ML pipelines at the Reasonable Scale, first published at [RecSys](https://dl.acm.org/doi/abs/10.1145/3460231.3474604) and then presented at the [Stanford MLSys Lectures](https://www.youtube.com/watch?v=Ndxpo4PeEms) in 2021.
 * [RecList](http://reclist.io/) is a testing library for recommender systems: RecList spawned a sponsored [open source package](https://github.com/jacopotagliabue/reclist), a [competition](https://reclist.io/cikm2022-cup/), an open source [hackathon](https://github.com/RecList/evalRS-KDD-2023), a [white paper on evaluation](https://arxiv.org/pdf/2304.10621.pdf) and three articles ([WWW](https://dl.acm.org/doi/abs/10.1145/3487553.3524215), [Nature Machine Intelligence](https://www.nature.com/articles/s42256-022-00606-0), [CIKM](https://ceur-ws.org/Vol-3318/keynote3.pdf)).
-RecList collected tens of thousands of dollars in donations as an open-source project.
+RecList collected tens of thousands of dollars in donations as an open-source project, and it is among the testing libraries [recommended by the ACM](https://github.com/ACMRecSys/recsys-evaluation-frameworks/blob/main/README.md).

 ### Talks